 where the dots ($\ldots$) indicate any information that agent~$i$ needs to predict the probability of the values of the influence sources as accurately as possible.
 Moreover, since these probabilities will be used to plan a best response, correlations between influence sources and local states are important.
 This unfortunately means that in general, we might need to condition $\Pr(\ifsAT i{\ts+1}|...)$ on the entire history of actions, observations and and local states.

-Fortunately, it turns out that in many cases we can find substantially more compact representations of the conditional probability of $\ifsAT i{\ts+1}$, by making use of the concept of \emph{d-separation} in graphical models \cite{Bishop06book,KollerFriedman09}.
+Fortunately, it turns out that in many cases we can find substantially more compact representations of the conditional probability of $\ifsAT i{\ts+1}$, by making use of the concept of \emph{d-separation} in graphical models \citep{Bishop06book,KollerFriedman09}.
 In particular, when two nodes $A,B$ in a Bayesian network are d-separated given some of subsets $\dsetA{}$ of evidence nodes, then $A$ and $B$ are conditionally independent given $\dsetA{}$, which means that $\Pr(A|D,B)=\Pr(A|D)$ and vice versa.
-Whether nodes are d-separated can be easily checked, by applying a small set of rules on the graph, for details please see, e.g., \cite[chapter 8]{Bishop06book}.
+Whether nodes are d-separated can be easily checked, by applying a small set of rules on the graph \citep[chapter 8]{Bishop06book}.

 Now, we can define the influence as a conditional probability distribution over $\ifsAT i{\ts+1}$, given a d-separating set.
 Specifically, let $\dsetAT i{t+1}$ be a subset of variables (possibly including state factors and actions) in the local problem of agent~$i$ at stages $0,\dots,t$,